Protect children from illegal vapes, doctors say

 Selling e-cigarettes or vapes to children is illegal in the UK, and every vaping product sold containing nicotine must be registered by the medicines and healthcare products regulator, the MHRA.

-But the BBC has been told of a rise in complaints to Trading Standards over shops selling vapes to children - increasing from dozens each month last year to hundreds per month in 2022, and thousands of counterfeit and illicit products being seized.
+But the BBC has been told of a rise in complaints to Trading Standards over illicit vapes and shops selling them to children - increasing from dozens each month last year to hundreds per month in 2022, with thousands of counterfeit and unregulated products being seized.

 A recent survey by health charity ASH suggests nearly a third of 16 and 17-year-olds have tried vaping, and 14% are currently vapers.
 Among 11-17-year-olds, 7% are vaping - up from 4% in 2020.